Treatment for LSD Abuse: How to Treat LSD Addiction

 - Monitoring psychological and physical well-being during the stages of early abstinence.

-- Providing group and individual therapy to address the reasons behind the substance use and helping the individual to develop both better coping skills and techniques to prevent relapse.
+- Providing group counseling and individual therapy to address the reasons behind substance use and help the individual to develop both better coping skills and techniques to prevent relapse.

-Outpatient care offers similar services to that of inpatient care.
+Outpatient care offers similar services to those of inpatient care.
 The primary difference is that outpatient care does not entail living at the treatment facility.
-Counseling and therapy are carried out during the day, allowing the user to attend work or other daily responsibilities.
+Counseling and therapy are carried out during the day, allowing the user to attend work or carry out other daily responsibilities.

 What Happens After Treatment?

-Counseling and therapy does not necessarily stop at the end of a structured treatment program, e.g., at the end of rehab.
+Counseling and therapy does not necessarily stop at the end of a structured treatment program.
 It can continue indefinitely to provide the support that recovering individuals need to continue their path of sobriety.

 Other recommendations for ongoing support for addiction include recovery groups and 12 step programs.
-Twelve-step programs include Narcotics Anonymous, among many others.
+12-step programs include Narcotics Anonymous, among many others.

-To find the best treatment option for you or someone you love, call us today at .
+American Addiction Centers (AAC) is a leading treatment provider and has trusted rehab programs across the country.
+To find the best LSD treatment option for you or someone you love, please call us free today at .